 The ethos behind the Academic Writing Studio is that in order to produce the publications that will communicate your knowledge to those who need it and serve as evidence in the various processes that evaluate and reward you, you need to incorporate writing into your regular working habits.
 You need a writing practice.

 This class guides you through a process of reflecting on what’s working, identifying what’s frustrating you, and figuring out how to address one of the frustrations to make your practice work better.
 I always encourage you to think about the specifics of the time of year or other circumstances that affect what is possible.
 The class includes opportunities to share strategies and get coaching from me to help you figure out what might work best for you.

 Fee: included in Studio membership or £10 (+ applicable taxes)

 Studio members can find details of how to join the class on the Live Classes page.
-If you are not a member of the Academic Writing Studio and would like to take this class without joining the Studio register here in January:
+If you are not a member of the Academic Writing Studio and would like to take this class register here:

 This class is based on principles outlined by Robert Fritz in The Path of Least Resistance as I learned them through classes I took with Jennifer Hofmann through The Creative Haven (no longer in existence).